sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 $ go version
 ~~~

 If you don't get an error, you're good to go.
 Using the `cd` command on your terminal, navigate to the folder where you keep your web projects.
-Once you're in the folder where project live, initialize the Hugo Module system using the following line (replace `<your_user>` and `<your_project>` by real names):
+Once you're in the folder where project live, initialize the [Hugo Modules](https://gohugo.io/hugo-modules) system using the following line (replace `<your_user>` and `<your_project>` by real names):

 ~~~ bash
 $ hugo mod init github.com/<your_user>/<your_project>
 ~~~

 Take a look inside the [`exampleSite`](https://github.com/sergeyklay/gohugo-theme-ed/tree/master/exampleSite) folder of this theme.
 You'll find a folder called [`config`](https://github.com/sergeyklay/gohugo-theme-ed/blob/master/exampleSite/config).
 Copy the [`config`](https://github.com/sergeyklay/gohugo-theme-ed/blob/master/exampleSite/config) folder in the project root of your Hugo site.
 Check the contents of the `config` folder and configure it.

-You will need to delete the following line: `resourceDir = '../resources'`, because it's necessary only for theme developers.

 After that, import the theme adding the following lines to `config/_default/config.yaml`: